aiforged/docs/docs/services/utilities/custom-code.md

 }
 ```

-{% hint style="info" %}
+!!! info
     For the MD5 Hash calculation to work, add `System.Security.Cryptography.Algorithms` to your list of assemblies in the code editor.
-{% endhint %}

 ***